andy5995/vs-fltk/docs/developers/ideas/path-finding.md

 - `.wasm` files are handled as wasm components by wamr
 - `.so` & al. are loaded as native components
 - `.c` are compiled by tcc into native components and loaded as such
+- `.md` is loaded directly as a component